Being involved in a

 to compensate you for your injuries or damages.
 Without UM/UIM coverage,

 it may be extremely difficult to secure the compensation necessary to

 obtain adequate medical treatment.

-out for policies such as “uninsured/underinsured motorist bodily
+such as “uninsured/underinsured motorist bodily injury” or

-injury” or “uninsured motorist/underinsured property damage.”
+“uninsured motorist/underinsured property damage.”

-you may be forced to sue the uninsured motorist directly.
+be forced to sue the uninsured motorist directly.
 Texas is considered

 a no-fault state, meaning that if the uninsured driver caused your accident,